-- Agricultural and breeding devices and tourism equipment (except for the forestry and fish sectors) - Building works, materials and the related provision of services, equipment and furnishings of tourism companies representing a new investment for a minimum amount of XAF300 million (excluding tax) - Loans on real properties to the amount of less than XAF50 million, granted to individuals for the acquisition and construction of a residence in Gabon
+- renting of undeveloped land and unfurnished premises - printing, import and sale of newspapers and reviews, except for advertisement profits - operations to which fiscal stamps apply - sums paid by the state to the Central Bank - welfare, educational, competitive, cultural, religious or philanthropic supplies made by non-profit institutions to their members. unless they operate in a competitive sector - first-necessity products such as bread, sugar, rice, eggs, academic books and milk - imports of products that are exempt under the customs code - secondhand products - import of products by mining companies for the performance of mining operations - agricultural and breeding devices and tourism equipment (except for the forestry and fish sectors) - building works, materials and the related provision of services, equipment and furnishings of tourism companies representing a new investment for a minimum amount of XAF300 million (excluding tax) - loans on real properties to the amount of less than XAF50 million, granted to individuals for the acquisition and construction of a residence in Gabon.